 Perhaps the number one reason for an unsecured personal loan is to pay off a number of other outstanding debts and to have only the single monthly loan repayment to worry about.
 Not only does this make budgeting and juggling monthly finances easier, it can also save substantial amounts of money, as it is possible to repay existing debts with high interest rates with a single loan at a lower and more reasonable rate.

 Make sure that you can afford the repayments on any personal loan – never stretch yourself beyond your realistic means.

-From cars to washing machines, with a sofa or laptop thrown in along the way – taking out a personal loan to be able to afford larger items is another legitimate situation.
+From cars and weddings to washing machines and new kitchens, with a sofa or laptop thrown in along the way, taking out a personal loan to be able to afford larger items is another legitimate situation.

-Although it’s tempting to simply agree to the first loan that is offered to you, it’s important to check out the details of the interest rate – after all, accepting a worse rate than you could have received is essentially giving money away to the lender for nothing!
+Although it’s tempting to simply agree to the first loan that is offered to you, it’s important to check out the details of the interest rate and shop around for the most competitive deal – after all, accepting a worse rate than you could have received is essentially giving money away to the lender for nothing!

 Fixed vs. variable rates

 Most personal loans will have a fixed rate of interest – meaning the rate will not change throughout the term and you can plan your repayments accordingly.
 Some, however, will have a variable rate that fluctuates along with national interest rates.